[ ESO ]

 GEN_CALIB

-This directory collects all raw calibration frames that are associated to your science data, and that have been measured as part of the regular calibration plan.
-It also contains their pipeline products and calibration frames of a general nature (like static line tables).
+This directory collects all calibration frames from the regular calibration plan that are associated to your science data.
+It also contains their pipeline products, and calibration frames of a general nature (like static line tables).
 Calibrations that have been measured by user-defined OBs and that have been used for pipeline processing of science data may be included here in addition.
-The directory has three subdirectories, two of which have further fine-structure:

 GEN_CALIB